maldiva/CPP-and-ASM/README.md

-# C-and-ASM
+# C++ and ASM
-Some of solutions for UVA in C++ and basic ASM programs
+Some of solutions for UVA (https://uva.onlinejudge.org/) in C++ and basic ASM programs like sum of vectors and counting days in month